 Chapter 9 SPC Charts with ggplot2

-Armed with the battery of functions from Chapter 8 we are able to construct any of the most commonly used SPC charts using functionality from base R. Furthermore, it is easy to add new types of SPC charts to the library.
-To achieve this, all we have to do is to write an appropriate spc.*() function to handle the calculations of the centre line and limits and to include the function type in thespc() function’s chart argument.
+Armed with the set of functions developed in Chapter 8 , we are now able to construct all of the most commonly used SPC charts using base R. Furthermore, the modular structure of the function library makes it straightforward to extend.
+To add a new type of chart, we simply need to write a corresponding spc.*() function to calculate the centre line and control limits, and then include this function in the chart argument of the main spc() function.

 9.1 Creating an SPC object for later plotting

-With the spc() function we created in the previous chapter we will create an spc object and assign it to a variable, p, for later use:
+Using the spc() function from the previous chapter, we can create an SPC object and store it for later use:

 # make spc object